luisfbmelo/sass-base-lm/README.md

 ### font-size(size: **string**)

-Converts a pixel based size to REM and returns both values in order to be backward compatible.
+Converts a pixel based size to REM and returns both sizes (px and rem) in order to be backward compatible.

 ## Classes